-Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment of impotence or frigidity, including drugs, medications, or penile or other implants.
+Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical or psychological treatment including drugs, medications, or penile or other implants.

 Temporomandibular Joint Disorders (TMJ)

 This plan does not cover treatment of TMJ disorders.
 TMJ disorders are problems with the lower jaw joint that have one or more of the features below: